-The term 'adult learner' is used to describe anyone who is considering applying to university for the first time, has had a break from education, and/or is applying with non-traditional qualifications.
+At Bradford, we use the term 'adult learner' to describe anyone who is considering applying to university after a break in education, and/or is applying with non-traditional qualifications.

-We welcome applications from people of any age.
-Adult learners make up around a third of our undergraduate community and make a valued contribution to life at the University.
+Adult learners currently make up around a third of our undergraduate community and we welcome their contribution to life at the University of Bradford.

 In profile - married couple achieve top grades together

 Pamela and Anthony Richardson returned to education as adult learners and studied Access Courses in Social Work and Engineering respectively at Leeds City College before joining the University of Bradford.

 We caught up with Pamela and Anthony at graduation to chat to about their experiences of studying at the University of Bradford as adult learners.

 Ken is an adult learner on our BSc (Hons) Paramedic Science course and returned to education after an 18-year gap.
 Find out about his experience of studying at Bradford in this video.

 The best way to find out what it's really like to study as an adult learner at Bradford is to speak to one of our current students.

 Chat to them on Unibuddy to get advice and tips about studying as an adult learner.